-- 1. Navigate to the system menu (♥ ▼ in the top right corner), and click Data Inputs. - 2.
+- 1. Navigate to the system menu ( ▼ in the top right corner) in the web interface for FlexNet Manager Suite, and click Data Inputs. - 2.
 Click the Inventory Data tab.

 Tip: For connections through inventory beacons, if you do not want to delete your set-up connection, and plan to re-use it in future, select Disabled from the Connection status drop-down list displayed on its row.
 Manually disabled connections can be re-enabled when you are ready.
 (In contrast, one-off upload connections are automatically disabled after a single processing run, and cannot be re-enabled.)